- There are different types of master's programs in Europe including taught and research-based studies

 |Netherlands||September||1-2 years, full/part time||2 main terms; fall and spring, with summer break|

-In general, the application process for European Master’s is the same as in the U.S. You fill out an application, write a statement of motivation, have about two letters of reference, and possibly do an extra supplement if your specific program requires it.
+In general, the application process for European master’s is the same as in the US.
+You fill out an application, write a statement of motivation, potentially including letters of reference, and possibly do an extra supplement if your specific program requires it.
 You will also have to apply for a student visa to accept an offer from a university.
 This often requires proof of finances, a health check, and a background check -- so ensure you can pass all of these before spending the time to apply.

 Statement of Motivation

-Your statement of motivation to study is your strongest point of your application, so you want to make sure you convey yourself as professional, determined, and guided.
+Your statement of motivation to study is the most crucial point of your application, so you want to make sure you convey yourself as professional, determined, and guided.
 If you have someone -- preferably a professor or mentor -- who can review your statement, ask them.
 They can catch mistakes and give better clarity to your writing, even if you’ve read it a thousand times.

-- Make sure that the font used is at least 12 if using Times, maybe 11 if absolutely needed for space.
+- Make sure that the font used is at least 12 if using Times, maybe 11 if needed for space

 Scholarships and finances

 The typical pace of a two-year master's program will give you time to find work on the side or an internship of some sort with a local company, and your visa will support you doing this for up to 20 hours a week.
 However, this isn’t always an option.

 Not all subsidies apply to international students, though.
-Sweden and Denmark, for example, subsidize their universities for citizens but for international students tuition is just as expensive as in the U.S. If the universities you’re looking into have two fees listed, oftentimes the one applicable to you is the higher one.
+Sweden and Denmark, for example, subsidize their universities for citizens but for international students, tuition is just as expensive as in the US.
+If the universities you’re looking into have two fees listed, the one applicable to you often is the higher one.

-One of the perks, however, is that at an institution that offers a 1-year program, you'll be paying the same tuition as you would back home, but for one year instead of two.
+However, one of the perks is that at an institution that offers a 1-year program, you'll be paying the same tuition as you would back home, but for one year instead of two.
 That automatically halves the total price of your program and allows you to enter the workforce a year quicker.

-Some programs (e.g. Erasmus mundus) will help you have a visa turned into a residence permit to allow you to travel around Europe while doing your study.
-Others require you to have a normal visa for study, but it's important to look into the exact requirements of the visa.
+Some programs (e.g. Erasmus Mundus) will help you have a visa turned into a residence permit to allow you to travel around Europe while doing your study.
+Others require you to have a student visa, but it's essential to look into the exact requirements of the visa.

-In the UK (at least in 2016), you can study using a Tier 4 Student Visa, which gives you 4 months of leeway time to stay in the country before you have to leave (or change your visa if you find work).
+In the UK, you can study using a Tier 4 Student Visa, which gives you four months of leeway time to stay in the country before you have to leave (or change your visa if you find work).
 If you study in Dublin, though, you would have a visa that would allow you to remain in Ireland for 12 months after your study session ends.
 It can vary widely.

 Visas can also have varying costs.
-Sometimes it’s minimal, other times it can be hundreds of dollars, especially if you need to expedite the process.
+Sometimes it’s minimal; other times, it can be hundreds of dollars, especially if you need to expedite the process.
 It depends on the country.

 |France||$56 - $110|

-The Erasmus + / Erasmus Mundus / Erasmus Mundus Master’s Courses (EMMCs) programs are a godsend if what you want is a thoroughly European education with the opportunity to travel around Europe while doing your studies.
+The Erasmus + / Erasmus Mundus / Erasmus Mundus Master’s Courses (EMMCs) programs are fantastic if you want a thoroughly European education with the opportunity to travel around Europe while doing your studies.
 These programs, all in English and funded by the European Commission, are two years in length and usually include an internship component where you work with a local company.